Bryce Canyon Lodge

 The Bryce Canyon Lodge is a shining example of the National Park Service rustic design from some 90 years ago, as conceived by architect Gilbert Stanley Underwood.
 The Bryce Canyon Lodge is the only remaining original structure Underwood designed for Bryce Canyon National Park, Zion National Park, and the North Rim of the Grand Canyon.
 Spending a few nights in a treasured piece of Americana is one thing; its proximity to the best hikes, sites and starry skies of Bryce Canyon is what makes it really special.

 The main two-story lodge was constructed between 1924 and 1925, with additional wings added in 1926.
 The open log framing — with Arts and Crafts details and a large stone fireplace — are nothing short of charming.
-You’ll feel right at home in the cozy open main level, which offers a lobby, a dining room, a small auditorium, and a gift shop.
-Additional lodging includes satellite deluxe cabins surrounding the main lodge structure.
+You’ll feel right at home in the unique historical ambiance of the cozy open main level, which offers a lobby, a dining room, a small auditorium, and a gift shop.
+Additional accommodations include satellite deluxe cabins surrounding the main lodge structure.
 These cabins feature rustic, exposed trusses and fireplaces.
 For the price and location, these Bryce Canyon lodging options really can’t be beat.